Chelwin/Chelwin.github.io/_posts/2018-11-28 Refreshing HTML and HTML5.md

 ## Anchor tag; href, and target attributes
-- Use the 'id' of the element you are referencing to in the place of the link ex.  `<a href= "#footer">Designed By</a>` redirects to the footer of the page with the id #footer.
+- Use the `id` of the element you are referencing to in the place of the link ex.  `<a href= "#footer">Designed By</a>` redirects to the footer of the page with the id `#footer`.

-- Use target = "_blank" with anchor tag to force opening of the link referenced in the href attribute in a new window-tab
+- Use the attribute `target = "_blank"` with anchor tag to force opening of the link referenced in the href attribute in a new window-tab

 - Create a deaed link by setting the href attribute to `"#"`